teamCSE/SBUs-classification-for-each-tag-FF-and-in-function-of-the-communication-scenario-progress/README.md

 ## Getting Started

 First, extract the figure4.rar file to get the image.
-Then, open the HTML file with a web browser :
+Then, open the HTML file with a web browser.

 This application has been tested on :
 * Firefox
 * Google Chrom .